 While I was still on Normal difficulty, I managed to find enough runes to create a Malice in a Giant Sword, which I ended up using all the way to Nightmare.

 Malice has a 100% Chance Of Open Wounds, causing monsters to bleed for 8 seconds.
 The amount of life they loose depends on your character level, so the weapon scales pretty well while leveling up.
 The sword is shit compared to the best in the game.
 But, this is also about enjoying the process of leveling and the challenge of beating the game on Hardcore.

-The Drain Life -5 affect can be countered with some Replenish Life.
-I am not sure, but I think the affect is just the opposite of replenish life, that is, equally shitty in reverse.
+The Drain Life -5 effect can be countered with some Replenish Life.
+I am not entirely sure, but I think the effect is just the opposite of replenish life, that is, equally shitty in reverse.